Dialogue is at the heart of human development.

 At any point, their thinking is a distillation of these formal and informal experiences.

-Disowning their own thoughts to disarm someone they see as potentially more discerning and challenging.
+Disowning their own thoughts to disarm someone whom they see as potentially more discerning and challenging.

 Expressing disdain, disgust and dismay are used to disrupt and disturb; all are potentially destructive.